krestfield/docs/certdog/certdog_ha_config.md

 <br>

 If using the AD CS driver with a Microsoft CA you will now have two drivers available.
-Register them both and allow both to be used by the Certificate Issuer.
+Register them both and allow both to be used by the Certificate Issuer

 <br>

-If any other custom setup steps have been performed on node1 (e.g. OAUTH), then ensure those same settings are replicated across to node2.
+If any other custom setup steps have been performed on node1 (e.g. OAUTH), then ensure those same settings are replicated across to node2

 <br>

 If using email notifications, see [here](https://krestfield.github.io/docs/certdog/certdog_ha_config.html).
 This setting may be required if you notice multiple emails being sent.
 However, this is not always the case.
-This is a known issue and will be resolved such that multiple servers will handle this better.
+This is a known issue and will be resolved such that multiple servers will handle this better

 <br>